-After Immigration Order, Airlines Scramble To Reroute Some Crew From The U.S.
+After Travel Ban, Airlines Scramble To Reroute Crew Members From The U.S.

 "The executive order was issued without prior coordination or warning, causing confusion among both airlines and travelers," he says.
 "It also placed additional burdens on airlines to comply with unclear requirements, to bear implementation costs, and to face potential penalties for noncompliance."

-Costs like having to refund airfares paid by customers who are told they cannot board, or who cancel because of the chaos.
+Those costs include airfare refunds to customers who are told they cannot board, or who cancel because of the chaos.

 Airlines want clarity from the administration, and Secretary of Homeland Security John Kelly tried to provide some on the new travel restrictions in a news conference Tuesday.